What kinds of placements do Social Work students do?

-MSW students spend 16 hours a week and BSW students spend 15 hours a week at the agency.
-BSW students have an additional 1 hour field seminar on campus that counts as a field hour.
-Students need a total of 500 hours per year in field (agency and seminar).
+MSW and BSW students spend 16 hours a week at the agency.
+Students need a total of 500 hours per year (roughly 167 hours per term) in field.

 What happens if I am sick or my agency is closed and I miss several days of field?

 You must complete 167 hours of field per term.
 If you miss days you must schedule makeup hours to assure you have met this requirement.

 Can I do a placement where I work?